gordonbay/Windows-On-Reins/README.md

 - Disable recycle bin;
 - Enable DNS-over-HTTPS (DoH), both on Windows and Firefox, it encrypts the communication between the client and the resolver to prevent the inspection of domain names by network eavesdroppers;
 - Firefox: Enable Encrypted Client Hello (ECH), to prevent TLS from leaking any data by encrypting all messages;
+- Firefox: Disable telemetry, data collection and studies;
+- Firefox: Disable project fission and shield (both are some kind of data collector);

 ## Gaming

 - Disable Windows mouse acceleration (ideal for FPS games);
 - Disable VBS (Virtualization-based security), may have a significant performance boost, specially in games;
 - Ensure that Hardware Accelerated Scheduling is ON, in very rare cases it may reduce latency;
+- Disable Xbox related features, they are known for causing fps issues;

 Usage